tobidosumu/status_codes_and_postman_assignment/README.md

         and so on.

    **b.
-Give 5 reasons for question 1a**
+Give 5 reasons for question 1. a.**

-       i.  status code defines the status of the request.
-On entering URL, a mistake can be typed in the URL, or there may be a server-side problem.
+       i.
+Status code defines the status of the request.
+On entering a URL, a mistake can be typed in the URL, or there may be a server-side problem.
 Status code is used to know about what went wrong and where you made a mistake.

        ii.
-They help identify the cause of the problem when a web page or other resource doesn't load properly.
+They help identify the cause of the problem when a web page or other resource do not load properly.

       iii.
 For example, the HTTP status line 500: Internal Server Error is made up of the HTTP status code of 500 and the HTTP reason phrase of Internal Server Error.